MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 Video and other `heavy` data also used in `Advanced Driver Assistance Systems` (ADAS)

-Can , Lin, Flexray are `Signal oriented architectures` whereas Ethernet also allows vehicle E/E systems to use `Service-Oriented architecture` (SOA).
+Can , Lin, Flexray are `Signal oriented architectures` whereas Ethernet also allows vehicle E/E systems to use `Service-Orientated architecture` (SOA).